ClimbingSheep/CKME136-Final-Codes/README.md

 2: Download new tweets from Greater Toronto area that are only related to the most discussed topic found from section 1

-3: Predictive Analysis of the model b uolt for sentiment analysis
+3: Predictive Analysis of the model built for sentiment analysis